Benefits · CPD Alignment · Learning Outcomes

 Indirect Assessment

-Learner Self-Report and Employer Feedback
+Learner Self-Report

-• Post-completion field application survey
+• Post-completion field application feedback (voluntary)

 Qualitative Assessment